DigitME2/oee_server/README.md

 `start.sh` runs 3 processes: The server (using gunicorn), a Celery worker and a Celery beat.

 To run at startup, the three processes can be run by systemd.
 Example configs are provided in the `example-confs` folder.
-Copy these to `/etc/systemd/system` and run `sudo systemctl daemon-reload` then `sudo systemctl enable oee_server oee_celery oee_celery_beat`.
-Make sure to edit the paths in the service config files.
+Copy these to `/etc/systemd/system` and run `sudo systemctl daemon-reload` then `sudo systemctl enable oee_server oee_discovery oee_celery oee_celery_beat`.
+Make sure to edit the paths/user in the service config files.

 For security, the app should be run by a different user.
 For example, create a user called oee `useradd oee` and give them ownership of the OEE app `chown -R oee /home/user/oee_server`.
 Ensure the app is started by the same user in your systemd service files.